Sitemap

 We contribute to the literature measuring segregation in the health care setting by constructing dissimilarity indices (DI) for nursing homes and counties to examine relationships with income inequality, reliance on Medicaid, urbanicity, and quality.

-Recommended citation: Bowblis, John, Megdalynn Fisher, and Kosali Simon.
-"Racial Sorting Among Nursing Home Residents" work in progress.
+Recommended citation: Fisher, Megdalynn, Madeline Mustaine, Kosali Simon, John R. Bowblis.
+"Racial, Demographic and Health Sorting Among Nursing Home Residents" work in progress.

 Antipsychotic Medication Use Among Nursing Home Residents with Alzheimer’s Disease and Related Dementias: Ownership Structures